Interview: The critical role of global distributors in due diligence

-Pino-Sun Becker, Group Head of Compliance & Risk at ACOLIN, says that with growing pressure on fund promoters to ensure appropriate anti-money laundering oversight over the distribution channels they use, the regulatory role of global distributors such as ACOLIN can play a critical role in providing this essential service and consequential regulatory reporting to the fund.
+With growing pressure on fund promoters to ensure appropriate anti-money laundering oversight over the distribution channels they use, the regulatory role of global distributors play a critical role in providing the right support.

 What business and regulatory challenges do global distributors currently face?